Investing

 ASX CodeSizeCostSum of 1 Year Total ReturnSum of 5 Year Total Return

-Source: ASX as of 29 February 2024.
-N/A indicates ETF does not have enough track record since listing
+Source: ASX as at 30 September 2024.
+N/A indicates ETF does not have enough track record since listing.

-While these niche thematic ETFs offer exposure to new and interesting industries, investors need to be cautious as these ETFs are also susceptible to poor returns shutting down, which is why we avoid niche thematic ETFs for our clients at Stockspot.
+While these niche thematic ETFs offer exposure to new and interesting industries, investors need to be cautious as these ETFs are also susceptible to greater volatility, which is why we avoid niche thematic ETFs for our clients at Stockspot.

 Verdict and conclusion

-Stockspot builds you a diversified portfolio of low-cost index ETFs to help you grow your wealth
+Stockspot builds you a diversified portfolio of low-cost index ETFs to help you grow your wealth, so you don’t have to worry about picking the best performing ETFs on the ASX.

 • Chris Brycki